sap-tutorials/btp-adai/tutorials/sapui5-flexibility-keyuseradaptation-3-advanced-topics/sapui5-flexibility-keyuseradaptation-3-advanced-topics.md

 1. Go again to the [SAPUI5 Demo Kit](https://ui5.sap.com/#/demoapps), and this time open the **Key User Adaptation for SAP Fiori Elements** demo app under *SAPUI5 Flexibility Demo Apps*.

-2. Start key user adaptation by clicking on the upper right **DU** icon and selecting **Adapt UI**.
+2. Start key user adaptation by clicking on the upper right **JD** icon and selecting **Adapt UI**.
 Make sure to select *Original App* on the Version drop down (left side of the toolbar).
 This will load the app without any previous UI changes so you can start a new draft.

     ![Start Key User Adaptation](step1-startkeyuseradaptation.png)